Vicken-Ghoubiguian/app-launcher/README.md

 # app-launcher
-This is a customized app launcher for the IMERIR Pepper robot (for NAOqi 2.5) forked from the Softbank robotics labs one (from here: https://github.com/softbankrobotics-labs/app-launcher)...
+This is a customized app launcher for the IMERIR Pepper robot (for NAOqi 2.5) forked from the [Softbank robotics labs one](https://github.com/softbankrobotics-labs/app-launcher)...

 ## Contents